sourcegraph/handbook/content/departments/engineering/teams/dev-experience/processes.md

 When planning work, the [relevant work lead](#work-leads) should:

 - Work with the PM/EM to create the [roadmap tracking issue](#roadmap-tracking-issues) using the [tracking issue bot](../../dev/process/tracking_issues.md).
+A loose scratch doc can be created in [the team Drive](#google-drive) as well, but ultimately the tracking issue is the concrete artifact we share with stakeholders and the company.
 The tracking issue description should have the following:
   - **Problem**: Articulate the problem space and requirements.
   - **Scope**: Scope the work so that it can be completed in a single bet cycle, identifying:
     - **Boundaries**: Define what work is within the scope and what work is explicitly out of scope.
 (Out-of-scope boundaries, or "non-goals", are worth writing down and they help prevent scope creep.)